amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

 ## 🚀 Initial Setup Steps

 1. **Clone the repository onto the runner** (or reuse the deployment checkout).
-2. **Provision lane environment files** (CI will also auto-provision on first run):
+2. **Provision lane environment files** (CI will also auto-provision on first run once the superuser credentials live in the state directory):
-   - Auto-generate strong passwords and secrets (default behaviour):
+   - Auto-generate strong lane passwords while supplying an independent Supabase admin secret:
      ```bash
-     ./scripts/supabase/provision_lane_env.sh main
+     ./scripts/supabase/provision_lane_env.sh main --pg-super-role supabase_admin --pg-super-password '<supabase-admin-password>'
-     ./scripts/supabase/provision_lane_env.sh work
+     ./scripts/supabase/provision_lane_env.sh work --pg-super-role supabase_admin --pg-super-password '<supabase-admin-password>'
-     ./scripts/supabase/provision_lane_env.sh codex
+     ./scripts/supabase/provision_lane_env.sh codex --pg-super-role supabase_admin --pg-super-password '<supabase-admin-password>'
      ```
      The script maintains `superusers.env` and `<lane>.env` inside the state directory (default `~/.config/vibe-studio/supabase`).
      It also copies fresh values to `ops/supabase/lanes/<lane>.env` so other tooling can read them from the checkout.
 Supabase service versions are pinned directly inside `ops/supabase/docker-compose.yml`; update that file when you intentionally move to a newer release.
-   - Add `--random-pg-password` to request random password generation explicitly (the deploy workflow does this automatically).
+   - Add `--random-pg-password` to request random lane password generation explicitly (the deploy workflow does this automatically once `superusers.env` already contains the admin credentials).
-   - Interactive password entry:
+   - Interactive mode prompts for both lane and superuser passwords:
      ```bash
-     ./scripts/supabase/provision_lane_env.sh main --interactive
+     ./scripts/supabase/provision_lane_env.sh main --interactive --pg-super-role supabase_admin
      ```
-   - Non-interactive custom password:
+   - Non-interactive custom lane password:
      ```bash
-     ./scripts/supabase/provision_lane_env.sh main --pg-password "<strong-password>"
+     ./scripts/supabase/provision_lane_env.sh main \
+       --pg-password "<lane-password>" \
+       --pg-super-role supabase_admin \
+       --pg-super-password "<supabase-admin-password>"
      ```
-   - Restored clusters that keep a legacy superuser (for example, `supabase_admin`) should also provide fallback credentials so the deploy workflow can recreate the primary `PGUSER` when it is missing.
-You can supply them directly or edit the state file
-    (`$SUPABASE_STATE_DIR/superusers.env`) before rerunning the helper:
+   - Restored clusters that keep a legacy superuser should supply that account so the deploy workflow can recreate the primary `PGUSER` when it is missing.
+You can pass the values on the command line or edit the state file (`$SUPABASE_STATE_DIR/superusers.env`) before rerunning the helper:
      ```bash
      ./scripts/supabase/provision_lane_env.sh codex \
        --pg-super-role supabase_admin \
-       --pg-super-password "<supabase-admin-password>"
+       --pg-super-password '<existing-supabase-admin-password>'
      ```

 ### Restore existing superusers

-When you reuse a Supabase volume that was initialized elsewhere, populate the fallback credentials with the existing superuser so the deploy workflow can recreate the lane-specific role (usually `postgres`) and reset its password automatically:
+When you reuse a Supabase volume that was initialized elsewhere, populate the fallback credentials with the existing superuser so the deploy workflow can recreate the lane-specific role (usually `postgres`) and reset its password automatically.
+The helper never alters `supabase_admin` once the role exists; it only connects with that account long enough to recreate the lane role when the `PGUSER` account cannot authenticate:

 ```bash
 ./scripts/supabase/provision_lane_env.sh <lane> \